 - 8. James Franco’s Former Silver Lake Duplex

-- 9. Spanish Colonial Revival Home in L.A.
+- 9. Spanish Colonial Revival Style Home in Los Angeles

 - 10. Open-Concept Spanish Modern Duplex